AndreasChristensen89/resto-booking-system/README.md

   warnings.warn(
 Got an error creating the test database: permission denied to create database
 - Need to fix reset password form
+- May not be bug, but no reservations can be made if admin has not set opening hours or booking interval

 Fixed bugs